jdonnerstag/pyfwf_db/README.rst

 .filter(\*\*kwargs)
 ===================

-Any view-like dataset can filtered and returns a new view.
+Any view can be filtered and returns a new view.
-Which can again be filtered and so on.
+Which again can be filtered and so on.

 .. code-block:: Python